sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/info/freshmen/how-to-enroll.md

 For the 2025/2026 academic year, you can submit your application and pay the €10 fee on Infostud by one of the following deadlines:

-- September 16, 2025 (only date available for non-EU candidates who request a student visa)
+- September 16, 2025 (only date available for non-EU candidates who request a student visa);
-- October 16, 2025
+- October 16, 2025;
-- November 18, 2025
+- November 18, 2025;
-- December 16, 2025
+- December 16, 2025;
-- January 15, 2026 (reserved for students graduating at Sapienza)
+- January 15, 2026 (reserved for students graduating at Sapienza).

 Payment must be made via PagoPA using course code **33508**.
+More info regarding the enrolling payments are available at the [Infostud section](#infostud).

 ### Candidates from other Italian universities

 If you graduated from a university other than Sapienza, you must email the Didactic Committee at [commissionedidattica@di.uniroma1.it](mailto:commissionedidattica@di.uniroma1.it) including:

-- A self-certification of your degree
+- A self-certification of your degree;
-- A list of exams with their scientific-disciplinary sectors (SSD)
+- A list of exams with their scientific-disciplinary sectors (SSD);
-- A copy of the €10 payment receipt
+- A copy of the €10 payment receipt.

 ### Candidates who have not graduated yet

 You may still apply for assessment, but you must obtain your degree by:

-- December 20, 2025 if you are from another university
+- December 20, 2025 if you are from another university;
-- January 24, 2026 if you are graduating from Sapienza
+- January 24, 2026 if you are graduating from Sapienza.

 ## Candidates with a non-Italian qualification